Website Design Cost: Real 2026 Prices for Every Budget ($500–$50K+)

 The real value of a website should be measured by business results, not just upfront pricing.

-Research consistently shows that investing in UX improves conversion rates, reduces bounce rates, and increases customer trust — all of which directly impact revenue.
-For a site receiving 1,000 visitors/month with an average lead value of $200, that’s an additional $2,000/month in pipeline — from design alone.
+Research consistently shows that investing in UX improves conversion rates, reduces bounce rates, and increases customer trust, all of which directly impact revenue.

 Low-cost websites may seem affordable initially, but they often lead to long-term issues, including poor SEO performance, limited scalability, slow loading times, and higher redesign costs.